slash4-de/openstack/source/day1.rst

 OpenStack environment!!

-After this course you will know the most important features provided by OpenStack, what kind of cloud features can it provide, how it can be used and above all, you will see that how easy it is to be used!
+After this course you will know the most important features provided by OpenStack,  how to use those features and above all, you will see that how powerful it is!

-You will feel yourself that OpenStack is really a powerfull framework.
 This is not all about OpenStack!!!.
 OpenStack can also be used for:

 -  Creating and managing virtual machine instances using different operating systems (Linux, Windows.. )